Hall of Fame UC Irvine Engineering 2019

 The actor/futurist also credits his medical specialists Dr. Selina Shah at Center for Sports Medicine in Walnut Creek, CA and Dr. Deanna Lintag Mekata at Health Summit Physical Therapy in Sunnyvale, CA for their work helping him physically rehabilitate and strengthen his body.
 Valleti gratefully utilizes these doctors per his Covered California medical insurance through the Affordable Care Act.

-Valleti plays "Vik" in Daniel Kremer's feature film "Overwhelm the Sky," aiming for release in 2018.
+Valleti plays "Vik" in Daniel Kremer's feature film "Overwhelm the Sky," released in 2019.

-"Rocket Scientist" - Valleti's debut book, his Intersectional Futurist memoir is in development for release later in 2017.
+"Rocket Scientist" - Valleti's debut book, his Posthuman Memoir is in development.